kubernetes/website/content/en/docs/reference/glossary/workload.md

 <!--more-->

-Workloads are objects you use to manage and run your containers on the cluster.
-Kubernetes performs the deployment and updates the workload with the current state of the application.
+Kubernetes performs the
+deployment and updates the workload with the current state of the application.
-Workloads include the DaemonSet, Deployments, Jobs, Pods, ReplicaSet, ReplicationController, StatefulSet.
+Workloads include the DaemonSet, Deployments, Jobs, Pods, ReplicaSet, ReplicationController, and StatefulSet objects.

 For example, a workload that has a web element and a database element might run the database in one {{< glossary_tooltip term_id="StatefulSet" >}} of